 Including your au pair in your Halloween plans is a simple and surefire way to build a stronger bond with them and to include them in a beloved American tradition.
-Au pairs are curious to experience unique parts of American culture – and Halloween is a big one!
-It’s always fun for host families to share their traditions and customs with their au pairs; it usually results in a renewed appreciation for the American way of life.
+Au pairs are curious to experience unique parts of American culture—and Halloween is a much-anticipated one!

 Take it from these host families, who sent in photos of some inspiring Halloween costumes, as well as firsthand experiences of what it’s like to celebrate Halloween with an au pair!